Research Project information

 Cost: £199,111 over 24 months

-This research project is jointly managed and funded with the US-based A-T Children’s Project.
+This research project was jointly managed and funded with the US-based A-T Children’s Project.

-Ataxia-telangiectasia (A-T), caused by mutations in the ATM gene, is a disease associated with various pathologies, particularly progressive loss of certain nerve cells and defective DNA repair.
-Building on their recent progress, the team aim to determine how changes in other genes might alleviate symptoms of A-T in cells, with the hope that these changes could also alleviate patient symptoms.
+Ataxia-telangiectasia (A-T), is caused by mutations in the ATM gene.
+This research project jointly funded with the A-T Children’s Project aimed to determine how changes in other genes (not the ATM gene) might alleviate symptoms of A-T in cells, with the hope that these changes may have the potential to alleviate A-T patient symptoms.

-Steve and Rimma are working with cells they have obtained from patients who, despite possessing inactivating ATM mutations, have strikingly mild symptoms.
-Having determined the DNA (genome) sequence of these patients, they are now identifying possible mutations (in genes other than the ATM gene) that might alleviate A-T symptoms.
-Having already “reprogrammed” cells from mild A-T patients into induced pluripotent stem cells, they will next differentiate them into nerve cells and compare their properties and functions with cells derived from control patients with or without A-T. They also plan to couple this work with revolutionary CRISPR-Cas9 gene editing methods, which they have recently used to identify genes that, when mutated, alleviate DNA repair defects of ATM-defective mouse cells.
+Work was carried out with cells obtained from patients who, despite possessing inactivating ATM mutations, have strikingly mild symptoms.
+Having determined the DNA (genome) sequence of these patients, they aimed to identify if there were other mutations (in genes other than the ATM gene) that might alleviate A-T symptoms.
+Having already “reprogrammed” cells from mild A-T patients into induced pluripotent stem cells (iPSCs), they differentiated them into nerve cells and compared their properties and functions with cells derived from control patients with and without A-T.